kubeflow/website/content/en/docs/external-add-ons/kserve/kserve.md

 * Enable a simple, pluggable, and complete story for your production ML inference server by providing prediction, pre-processing, post-processing and explainability out of the box.

 Our strong community contributions help KServe to grow.
 We have a Technical Steering Committee driven by Bloomberg, IBM Cloud, Seldon, Amazon Web Services (AWS) and NVIDIA.
-[Browse the KServe GitHub repo](https://github.com/KServe/KServe/issues) to give us feedback!
+Please browse the [KServe GitHub repo](https://github.com/KServe/KServe) and [raise issues](https://github.com/KServe/KServe/issues) to give us feedback!

 ## Install with Kubeflow